 eForms Logo

-An Alabama lease agreement is a rental contract between a landlord who rents their property to a qualified tenant.
-The landlord is recommended, although not required, to obtain the individual’s credit, background, and employment information before signing any real estate contract to ensure that the agreed-upon rental payment will be paid on time.
+An Alabama lease agreement is a rental contract between a landlord who agrees to rent their property to a tenant.
+The landlord should obtain the individual's personal and employment information before signing a lease to ensure the individual's creditworthiness.

 Rental Application – Recommended to be completed by a tenant prior to signing a lease to obtain a credit check and verify employment.

-Standard Lease Agreement – A fixed contract that is usually for a length of one year.
+Standard Lease Agreement – A fixed-term contract that usually lasts one year.

 Download: PDFMS Word, OpenDocument